Tips for Programming a GALA Festival Set

 - Bring in a vocal coach or local director you respect for feedback.

-- Plan ahead to create a way for you to communicate with your chorus at Festival (phone tree, voice mail to call to, text, daily email).
+- Plan ahead to create a way for you to communicate with your chorus at Festival (text, daily email).

 - DO require all singers to be present for tech and final rehearsal.